Close Search

 Desert Bighorn Sheep Hunting in Arizona

-Arizona is home to two distinct types of Desert bighorn sheep: the Nelsoni and the Mexicana.
+Arizona is home to two distinct subspecies of Desert bighorn sheep: the Nelsoni and the Mexican.
 The Nelsoni inhabit the northern region, while the Mexicana are found in the south.
 Although there are some subtle differences between these species, both are recognized as Desert bighorn sheep, and the chance to harvest one is one of the most coveted feats in hunting.
-The populations throughout the state remain robust, with nearly 100% hunter success.
-Arizona offers some of the best draw odds and success rates for all hunts.
-The average success rate in Arizona for a potential for even rams that reach 170”, with some even exceeding the impressive 180” mark.
+The populations throughout the state remain robust, allowing for nearly 100% success rates for all hunts.
+Many Desert sheep units in Arizona offer the potential for rams to reach 170”, with some even exceeding the impressive 180” mark.
 Generally, the larger rams tend to come from the southern units where the Mexicana sheep are located.

 Rocky Mountain Bighorn Sheep Hunting in Arizona